 By leveraging our 3D Matterport scanning technology, we ensure that every schematic floor plan is precise and effectively communicates the layout of a property.
 This approach allows clients to visualise their home plan with clarity while benefiting from advanced digital surveying techniques.

-Understanding the difference between architectural and estate agent floor plans is key when planning a construction project or selling a property.
+Understanding the difference between architectural floor plans and estate agent floor plans is key when planning a construction project or selling a property.
 Whether you need a precise architectural floor plan for a renovation or a marketing-friendly plan for a property sale, XP Surveys has the expertise to deliver high-quality, accurate results.

 Let XP Surveys bring your property plans to life with precision and clarity.